 The muscle at the lower end of your oesophagus can be stretched or dilated using a special balloon during the endoscopy and will relieve symptoms for many people.
 Treatment may have to be repeated more than once.

 The procedure can be performed under sedation or a general anaesthetic.
-The endoscope is gently passed down into your oesophagus and any residual food or fluid will be suctioned away.
+An endoscope is gently passed down into your oesophagus and any residual food or fluid will be suctioned away.
 A guidewire is passed down through the endoscope, the endoscope is removed, then the balloon is passed over the guidewire into the correct position.
 The balloon is then inflated for a short time, approximately 2 minutes, then deflated and removed.

 The endoscopist may then wish to look at the area again with the endoscope to check everything